-There is no visible pathology on any of the bones in the assemblage suggesting that each baby was healthy, with no congenital deformities, illness or injury that would cause death.
+There are no visible pathological conditions on any of the bones in the assemblage.

-Skeleton 7 was uncovered in Trench 5 amongst the remains of Skeletons 6(1), 6(2), 5 and 8.
-It was disarticulated and had to be separated by age at death from skeleton 6(1), skeleton 6(2) and skeleton 5.
-On first examination, the remains appear to be those of a non-adult.
+Skeleton 7 was found in the wall destruction deposit (5003) filling the rock cut ditch in Trench 5 comingled with the remains of Skeletons 6(1), 6(2), and 5.
+It was disarticulated and had to be separated by age at death from Skeleton 6(1), Skeleton 6(2) and Skeleton 5.
+The remains appear to be those of a minimum of one non-adult.